korkins/aspect_gcell/README.md

 This repository contains the source codes described in S. Korkin, A. M. Sayer, A. Ibrahim, and A. Lyapustin, "A practical guide to coding line-by-line trace gas absorption in Earth’s atmosphere", *Journal of Quantitative Spectroscopy and Radiative Transfer*, vol. 337: 109345, 2025. doi: https://doi.org/10.1016/j.jqsrt.2025.109345 (see also the corrigendum: https://doi.org/10.1016/j.jqsrt.2025.109713).

-The first code, 'gcell', simulates line-by-line (LBL, monochromatic) absorption in a gas cell.
-The second one, 'aspect', is intended for atmospheric absorption spectroscopy simulations.
-The two codes share many files; therefore, it is recommended to study 'gcell' before exploring 'aspect'.
+The first code, `gcell`, simulates line-by-line (LBL, monochromatic) absorption in a gas cell.
+The second one, `aspect`, is for atmospheric absorption spectroscopy simulations.
+The two codes share many files; therefore, it is recommended to study `gcell` before exploring `aspect`.

 For both codes, spectral line parameters are taken from HITRAN (v.2020), while the hard-coded atmospheric profiles of temperature, pressure, and gas concentration are based on AFGL/MODTRAN models.

-For another type of absorption, see S. Korkin, A. M. Sayer, A. Ibrahim, and A. Lyapustin, "A practical guide to simulating continuum absorption in Earth’s atmosphere", *Journal of Quantitative Spectroscopy and Radiative Transfer*, vol. TBD: TBD, 202X (currently under second revision).
+For another type of absorption, see S. Korkin, A. M. Sayer, A. Ibrahim, and A. Lyapustin, "A practical guide to simulating continuum absorption in Earth’s atmosphere", *Journal of Quantitative Spectroscopy and Radiative Transfer*, vol. TBD: TBD, 202X (currently under the 2nd revision).

 # Quick installation

 1. Download into `./` (a local source folder; any name is fine, since paths to the HITRAN database are hard-coded as relative paths).
 2. Unzip the `*.par` files into `./hitran/`.
-3. The PDFs included with the source code — the paper and corrigendum — may be deleted.
+3. The PDFs included with the source code - the paper and corrigendum - may be deleted.
 4. In `./src/paths.h` (lines 6-7), check the paths and update them if necessary.
 5. Run `make`.
-Two executables should be compiled shortly: `./gcell` and `./aspect` — see below for further instructions.
+Two executables should be compiled shortly: `./gcell` and `./aspect` - see below for further instructions.

 # Troubleshooting

 - Both codes were originally developed on a Windows machine.
 The HITRAN `*.par` files were first downloaded to Windows and occasionally opened during debugging or inspection.
 The codes were then uploaded to GitHub.
 Although we tested the GitHub version on Linux, differences in line endings between Windows and Linux in the HITRAN `*.par` files may still remain.
 This discrepancy can cause strange errors, such as zeros in the output (when some absorption should be present) or segmentation faults.
 Arguably the easiest fix is to open the ASCII file on a Linux machine, add and immediately remove a space anywhere in the file, save it, and run the code again.
-Alternatively, download fresh `*.par` files directly from HITRAN (https://hitran.org/lbl/), while keeping in mind the version difference: the paper uses HITRAN 2020, whereas newly downloaded files may correspond to HITRAN 2024 or later.
+Alternatively, download fresh `*.par` files directly from HITRAN (https://hitran.org/lbl/), while keeping in mind the version difference: the paper uses HITRAN 2020 (mostly), whereas newly downloaded files may correspond to HITRAN 2024 or later.

 - Depending on the machine, the user may encounter an endianness discrepancy (https://en.wikipedia.org/wiki/Endianness) while comparing their `*.bin` output files (from `aspect` only) against ours.
 So far, we have never encountered this problem ourselves.